 Divide into six portions and flatten with the palm of your hand to form discs.
 Select a long thin stick and clean off the end with a knife.
 Form the dough around the stick.

 Scrape some of the coals out from the fire on to the edge of your fire pit.
+Keep the fire going on the other side of the fire pit to ensure you always have coals.
 Hold the stick over the coals, turning frequently until your bannock is brown and cooked through.

 You can also fry in lard, bacon fat or oil in a pan and sprinkle with sugar as a treat and enjoy with the latest camping utensils.